 Many institutions draw upon a favoured typology developed by Professor Mick Healey who differentiated between research-tutored, research-based, research-led and research-oriented approaches in his article entitled Linking research and teaching exploring disciplinary spaces and the role of inquiry-based learning which appeared in Reshaping the university: new relationships between research, scholarship and teaching in 2005.
 The strength of this typology is that it highlights how an emphasis may be placed upon either research content or research processes/problems and how this emphasis may be either student focused or teacher focused.

 This approach emphasises research content with students as participants.
 Student engagement is through evaluating and critiquing the research of others.
-CROME researchers use this approach which is fairly generic within Brighton Business School and within the University of Brighton.
+Our researchers use this approach which is fairly generic within Brighton Business School and within the University of Brighton.

 This approach emphasises research processes and problems with the focus upon the lecturer.
-CROME researchers often contribute to modules and courses through research methods inputs; this may be through research methods modules or sharing their tacit research knowledge when supervising student research dissertations.
+Our researchers often contribute to modules and courses through research methods inputs; this may be through research methods modules or sharing their tacit research knowledge when supervising student research dissertations.

 The four approaches featured here highlight the very diverse ways in which we believe our research-informed teaching is occurring.
 We all believe in the contribution research (both content and processes) makes towards the student experience, although it is difficult to generalise what happens.
 Accepting that for each of us research-informed teaching will be very different we conclude with three personal reflections from our researchers.